fd/zettalm/README.md

 Project Zettalm
 ===============

-build linear regression models on zettabytes of data - using Alan Miller's AS 274 online QR decomposition
+Go code to build linear regression models on zettabytes of data - using Alan Miller's AS 274 online QR decomposition

 * fits linear models to data

-This code does basic linear regression, otherwise know as least-squares fitting.
+This golang code does basic linear regression, otherwise know as least-squares fitting.

 * but: handles really big data